anthill/HumanConnectors/README.md

 [Here](http://www.handysektor.de/geraete-technik/funktechnik.html) is an interesting speed comparison between different wireless protocols, which is also in german.
 The graph should be self-explaining.

 [This wikipedia article](http://en.wikipedia.org/wiki/Short_Range_Devices) gives a nice overwiev over available frequency bands.

+### Wired options

+Instead of communicating with a wireless scheme, one could in principle also connect a sensor directly with a [single long wire](http://playground.arduino.cc/Learning/OneWire).
+This technolgy allows to connect up to 65536 sensors over a single usb dongle.
+The sensors are wired on a single line, the ground not being connected directly over the wire.

 ### Arduino power consumption links